How to Access Oneworld Lounges: Rules, Exceptions, and Membership Options How to Access Oneworld Lounges: Rules, Exceptions, and Membership Options

 Who has access to Oneworld lounges operated by member airlines?

-As a rule of thumb, here are the passengers who have access to Oneworld lounges operated by member airlines:
+As a rule of thumb, the passengers who have access to Oneworld lounges operated by member airlines are the following:

 • Oneworld Sapphire and Emerald elite frequent flyers